West Auckland, New Zealand: Ecology

 While much of West Auckland, especially the Waitākere Ranges, was historically dominated by kauri, northern rātā, rimu most of the kauri trees were felled as a part of the kauri logging industry.
 One plant species is native to West Auckland, Veronica bishopiana, the Waitākere rock koromiko.
 A number of other plant species are primarily found in coastal West Auckland, including Sophora fulvida, the west coast kōwhai and Veronica obtusata, the coastal hebe.
 Sophora fulvida is a common sight in West Auckland; other species of kōwhai are not allowed to be planted west of Scenic Drive.
 The Waitākere Ranges are known for the wide variety of fern species (over 110), as well as native orchids, many of which self-established from seeds carried by winds from the east coast of Australia.

 The areas of West Auckland close to the Waitematā Harbour, such as Henderson, Te Atatū Peninsula and Whenuapai, were formerly covered in broadleaf forest, predominantly kahikatea, pukatea trees, and a thick growth of nīkau palms.
 As the soils around Titirangi and Laingholm are more sedimentary than the Waitākere Ranges volcanic soil, tōtara was widespread, alongside kohekohe, pūriri, karaka and nīkau palm trees.

 The Waitākere Ranges are home to many native species of bird, the New Zealand long-tailed bat and Hochstetter's frog, which have been impacted by introduced predatory species including rodents, stoats, weasels, possums and cats.
 In 2002, Ark in the Park was established as an open sanctuary to reintroduce native species to the Waitākere Ranges.
-Whiteheads (pōpokatea), North Island robin (toutouwai) and kokako have all been successfully re-established in the area, and between 2014 and 2016 brown teals (pāteke) were reintroduced to the nearby Matuku Reserve.
-The west coast beaches are nesting locations for many seabird species, including the banded dotterel and the grey-faced petrel.
+Whiteheads (pōpokatea), North Island robin (toutouwai) and North Island kōkako have all been successfully re-established in the area, and between 2014 and 2016 brown teals (pāteke) were reintroduced to the nearby Matuku Reserve.
+The west coast beaches are nesting locations for many seabird species, including the banded dotterel and the grey-faced petrel, and the korowai gecko is endemic to the west coast near Muriwai.

 The catchments of the Te Wai-o-Pareira / Henderson Creek and the Whau River are home to marine species including the New Zealand longfin eel, banded kōkopu, common galaxias (īnanga) and the freshwater crab Amarinus lacustris.